 For those who like to smell good – and who doesn’t? – Prague’s fragrant purpura can be found at most Christmas markets.
 The local, seasonal version of potpourri features cinnamon and other winter spices, and will have your home smelling like wintertime Prague – not to mention everything else in your suitcase.

 Functional and aesthetic: long famous for its traditional, hand-painted pottery, Prague Christmas markets are full of plates and other serving ware decorated in detailed folkloric patterns.
-This is one for the tricky shoppers on your list.
+This is one of the tricky shoppers on your list.

 Forget the Christmas turkey – in Prague, the Christmas feast revolves around carp.
 That’s why buckets full of the live carp are found at markets and elsewhere around the city.
 Even if you don’t fancy taking home a prize catch of your own, keep an eye out for this offbeat local spectacle.